-The best time to do this is in early spring or autumn.
+The best time to plant them is in early spring or autumn.
 This is because the weather is still cool, so it won't dry out but also because the ground isn't too hard from the frosts.
-It'll be a real struggle to dig a hole big enough in mid winter!
+It'll be a real struggle to dig a hole big enough in midwinter!

 Japanese maples will delight throughout the year – and can be grown in large pots as well as beds.
 They come in a vast array of colours that won't fail to impress.

-You can choose upright varieties for a more compact look or more sprawling, weeping shaped branches.
+You can choose upright varieties for a more compact look or more sprawling, weeping-shaped branches.
 It really depends on what your taste is and what overall effect you want to create.
 Go for taller varieties if you're looking to add some height to your garden.

-Acers are fairly easy to grow.
+Acers are easy to grow.
 Prepare your planting site by digging a hole that is big enough to accommodate your plant.
 Add feed and plenty of water to the hole.
 When you're ready to plant, unwrap the root ball (it’s best if the root is also damp so soak it in water beforehand) and lift the plant into the new hole.

 Before filling in the hole, check that the plant is upright and positioned exactly where you want it.
 Firm the plant into position, treading the soil down evenly around the root ball.
 Once well firmed, level the soil and water again.